On important issues, large and small, I really value the ability to serve all of Langley's communities.

 I have renovated multiple aging buildings there.
 I improved the village's retail tenant mix.
 In 2017, I finished the LEED Gold Coulter Berry Building at the corner of Glover Road and Mavis Avenue, redefining the village.

-I believe in pursuing the absolute best in sustainable building practices to conserve energy, regardless of the extra costs associated with leading-edge technologies such as geothermal, solar panels, and environmentally sustainable construction.
-This is why the LEED Gold certified Coulter Berry is the most energy efficient and sustainable mixed-use building within all of Langley.
-And, just as important, Coulter Berry’s extensive masonry, individualized façades, and a superb walkable design were conceived specifically for Fort Langley's village.
+The Coulter Berry Building is the most energy efficient and sustainable mixed-use building within all of Langley.
+It has retail, restaurants, offices and residential.
+Coulter Berry’s extensive masonry, individualized façades, and superb walkable design were all conceived for Fort Langley's future.

 For 2012 to 2017, I served as President of the Fort Langley Business Improvement Association.
 With the support of so many, we rebranded and promoted Fort Langley anew, and created and expanded events.
 We secured a critical capital project to bury unsightly power lines and add new street lighting, upgrading Fort Langley's streetscape.

 I have assembled over 40% of Fort Langley's commercial core, and most of the commercial frontage between 96th Avenue and Mavis Avenue, in the heart of the village.
 With the Fort Langley Project these holdings are within a community trust solely for charitable purpose, stewaarded by the community, for the community.